✈ Free worldwide shipping on all orders

 The Intricate Dance: How Skeleton Watches Expose Their Mechanical Artistry

-It’s important to distinguish between true skeleton watches and their close relatives.
-While fully skeletonized movements feature comprehensive material removal throughout the entire mechanism, open-heart watches offer just a glimpse through a small aperture in the dial.
-Openworked pieces fall somewhere in between, with partial skeletonization that maintains some traditional dial elements.
+It’s worth distinguishing between true skeleton watches and their close relatives.
+While fully skeleton watches feature extensively cutaway plates and bridges throughout the entire movement, open-heart watches offer just a glimpse through a small aperture, typically revealing only the balance wheel.
+Openworked pieces fall somewhere between these approaches, with selective removal of material to highlight specific components.

 The Mainspring Barrel